Sahar

 Teaches

+Sahar is the Lead Instructor for Type West Online, a postgraduate certificate program in type design.
 As a mentor at Alphabettes, she has helped a few people with various aspects of their journey into type and typography.
 She also contributed to the Alphacrit program in a session dedicated to Arabic type design.
 She has held various workshops in the UK and Iran, and has spoken to students of type design and provided feedback on their work at universities like ECAL, Reading and Central Saint Martins.
 The most rewarding of all, however, was her time teaching English to female high school students in Tehran back in 2014.
 She thinks of this time fondly, and still keeps in touch with some of her students who have gone on to do amazing things.
 She is always happy and ready to help students and early career professionals who reach out to her.

 Doodles, draws, and drinks tea

 In her spare time, she likes to draw things that are sometimes letter related, like blog headers for Alphabettes.org, headings for articles like this one for Intercom.
 She doodles a lot, like this tribute to Mohammad Reza Shajarian when he died, or this typography and doodle pairing as a tribute to her love of her grandmother.
 Sometimes she draws things that have nothing to do with type at all, like this backgammon board she illustrated using traditional Iranian Negargari motifs.
-All the time, she loves to drink tea, particularly her favourites, Japanese Genmaicha or Iranian saffron and cardamom infused tea.
+All the time, she loves to drink tea, particularly her favourites, Japanese Genmaicha, Taiwanese Alishan, or Iranian saffron and cardamom infused tea.